RaghavS4901/the-null-hypothesis/StatusReport.md

 ### Task 1: Finalize Question and Datasets — Completed
 The research questions and datasets were finalized in Milestone 2.
 The goal of this project is to analyze how housing prices are related to economic indicators such as unemployment rates and median household income across U.S. states over time.
 This focus allows us to explore both cross sectional differences between states and trends over time.

-We selected three datasets that complement each other: Zillow Home Value Index data for housing prices, BLS Local Area Unemployment Statistics for unemployment rates, and median household income data from HD Pulse.
-These datasets were chosen because they provide consistent state level information and share common attributes that allow for integration.
+We confirmed the use of three datasets:
+- Zillow Home Value Index (ZHVI) for state-level housing prices
+- BLS Local Area Unemployment Statistics (LAUS) for annual unemployment rates
+- HD Pulse Median Household Income (sourced from U.S. Census Bureau ACS 1-Year Estimates) for income levels

 Artifacts:
 - ProjectPlan.md